 Working with food is a life skill.
-Hospitality and catering provide Students will develop a range of skills students with the opportunity to use their practical skills and acquired which are attractive to employers, knowledge to become more confident in producing healthy meals. colleges, and universities including: The course also enables students to access Level 3 qualifications CommunicationConfidence relevant to the hospitality and catering sector, such as: WJEC Applied Learning independently Certificate / Diploma in Food, Science and Nutrition; Level 3 Diploma Organisation in Hospitality and Tourism Management.
-Problem solving Students will be able to access a wide range of exciting career Research opportunities including, Chef de partie, Commis chef, Concierge, Taking on responsibility Executive chef, Front of house manager Receptionist, Head waiter, Time management.
-Food technologist.
+Hospitality and catering provide students with the opportunity to use their practical skills and acquired knowledge to become more confident in producing healthy meals.
+The course also enables students to access Level 3 qualifications relevant to the hospitality and catering sector, such as: WJEC Applied Certificate / Diploma in Food, Science and Nutrition; Level 3 Diploma in Hospitality and Tourism Management.

+Students will be able to access a wide range of exciting career opportunities including, Chef de partie, Commis chef, Concierge, Executive chef, Front of house manager Receptionist, Head waiter, Food technologist.